marytts/marytts-wiki/VoiceImportToolsTutorial.md

 The two basic requirements for building a voice are:
 a.
 Wave files
 b.
 Corresponding Transcription (in MARY or Festvox Format):
-- MARY Format : Each transcription represented by a single file.
-All these files placed in a single directory.
-By default, all these files placed in 'text' directory of voice-building directory.
+- MARY Format: Each transcription represented by a single file.
+All these files are placed in a single directory (by default, 'text' directory of voice-building directory).
 - Festvox (Festival) Format : A single file contains all transcriptions, example:

         ( arctic_a0001 "AUTHOR OF THE DANGER TRAIL, PHILIP STEELS, ETC" )